-Which brings us to Jesus; the Jesus many of you love and trust, what did he say about this question?
+Which brings us to Jesus.
+The Jesus many of you love and trust.
+What did he say about this question?
 And the answer is the same as Moses and Paul.
 Jesus said in John 3, that famous chapter about God loving the world so much, he said, "Flesh gives birth to flesh."
 Sinful people give birth to sinful people.
-You're born in sin.
-Jesus said you have to be born again.
-In Matthew 7, Jesus was talking about parents and he said, "You parents know how to give good gifts to your children even though you're evil."
-Look at Matthew 7, Jesus called people evil.
-And yet, if you count Jesus' names in the gospels, you'd find the same thing.
-He knew that people were evil but his blood and his love could make them so much more.
+You're born in sin, Jesus said.
+"You have to be born again."

+In Matthew 7 Jesus was talking about parents and he says, "You parents know how to give good gifts to your children even though you're evil."
+Look it up, Matthew 7, Jesus called people evil.
+And if you count Jesus' names in the Gospels you would find the same thing, he knew that people were evil but his blood and his love could make them so much more.

 But there's one passage from Jesus I need you to hear before you leave today.
 It's what Jesus said is going to happen to you if you trust in him on the day that he returns.
-Let me show you these amazing words from Revelation 21: "He who's seated on the throne said, 'I'm making everything new."
-One day when Jesus comes back with all his divine authority, as King of Kings and Lord of Lords, he has promised to make everything new; even you.
+Let me show you these amazing words from Revelation 21: "He who was seated on the throne said, "I am making everything new!"
+One day when Jesus comes back with all his divine authority as King of kings and Lord of lords he has promised to make everything new, even you.
 Your heart will not be torn between badness and goodness ever again.
-You will never stumble into church and have to have the quiet moment of confession for your regrets and sins.
+You will never stumble in the church and have to have a quiet moment of confession for your regrets and sins.
 There will just be extra time for praise.
-You'll never be like magnetically drawn to something that God says isn't good.

-You'll never have to apologize for things you do bad.
-You'll never have to fight that spiritual fight to say no to the things that God doesn't want you to do.
-Instead, everything that you feel, everything that you say, everything that you think, every motive of your heart, every choice that you make will be as good as God because when Jesus comes back, it's not just our bodies that will be changed but our very hearts and souls.
+You'll never be, like, magnetically drawn to something that God says isn't good.
+You'll never have to apologize for the bad things you do, you'll never have to fight that spiritual fight to say no to the things that God doesn't want you to do.
+Instead, everything that you feel, everything that you say, everything that you think, every motive of your heart, every choice that you make will be as good as God.
+Because when Jesus comes back it's not just our bodies that will be changed, but our very hearts and souls.
 And as Christians, we long for that day.
-We want our backs to feel better, we want the depression to go away, we want the anxiety to be over.
-But how good would it feel to never, ever, ever sin again?
-And when we see Jesus and he makes everything new, that's exactly what will happen.
+We want our backs to feel better, we want the depression to go away, we want the anxiety to be over, but how good would it feel to never, ever sin again?
+And when we see Jesus and he makes everything new that's exactly what will happen.

 So call Moses and Paul and Jesus up to the stand and ask them, "We good?"
-Here's what they would say: Yes, then no, kind of, soon.
-If you're filling in blanks, I'd put it this way: Jesus said entirely, soon, yes.
+Here's what they would say, "Yes."
+Then, "No. Kind of.
+Soon."
+If you're filling in the blanks, I'd put it this way.
+Jesus said, "Entirely, soon, yes."
 Your heart will be as good as God intended it.
-And for all eternity, you who believe in Jesus will look at the beaming face of your Father in heaven and ask, "Am I good?
+And for all eternity, you who believe in Jesus will look at the beaming face of your father in heaven and ask, "Am I good?
 Father, are we good?"
-And you won't even need him to reply.
-You'll see the look in his eyes.
+And you won't even need him to reply, you'll see the look in his eyes.
+Let's pray.